 Of the closed tube stations that litter the London Underground, two top the list of stations that people want to visit.

-In November, you can get into Aldwych — as it has a series of occasional open days.
+This coming June, you can get into Aldwych — as it has a series of occasional open days.

 Although only closed in 1994, it holds a special fascination for most people as it is still visible above ground, and even when open was hardly ever used so even the heaviest of tube travellers are unlikely to have been there.